-Plants: The presence of abundant duck food plants in water is probably the most important criteria for attracting dabbling ducks to impoundments.
+Plants: The presence of abundant duck food plants in water is probably the most important criteria for attracting dabbling ducks.
 Duck food plants include several submersed aquatic plants, emersed aquatic plants, floating aquatic plants, moist soil plants and flooded terrestrial plants.
 Clear, shallow water is generally the best approach to encourage submersed and emersed aquatic duck food plants in permanently flooded impoundments.

 Livestock Impacts: Livestock activity in an impoundment can be neutral or negative depending upon the characteristics of the impoundment and the amount of impact.
 When livestock do not affect water clarity or plant community, their influence is usually neutral.
 Problems can occur when livestock muddy water and eliminate vegetation along the banks.
 Fencing can eliminate these problems.

 Hunting: Ducks should not be hunted too frequently at an impoundment or it scares them away.
-I prefer an impoundment be hunted no more than once per week.
+I prefer a small impoundment be hunted no more than once per week.

-Exceptions: A few ducks use ponds and marshes that do not fit any of these criteria because some ducks simply select impoundments for resting or roosting purposes.
+Exceptions: Ducks use a few ponds and marshes that do not fit any of these criteria because some ducks simply select impoundments for resting or roosting purposes.
 Also, some impoundments with all these criteria may not have ducks when few or no ducks are in the area due to the vagaries of duck migration.
 However, impoundments with more of these beneficial characteristics generally attract more ducks and attract ducks more consistently than impoundments with few of these characteristics.